DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 > FOR CLARIFICATION ONLY: this is some sort of quiet-agreement, there is **NO ** bilateral agreement (expressed in a very special Agreement Policy)
 >
-> JLA: “visibility policies”: these are the policies for Usage Control - given `source` expresses why and how given offer/catalogue could be provided on `sink's` side to third party (here: “registered/unregister user”)
+> JLA: “visibility policies”: these are the policies for Usage Control - given `Source` expresses why and how given offer/catalogue could be provided on `sink's` side to third party (here: “registered/unregister user”)

-Note 1: being the above process entirely on the `source`-side and assuming that granted access means *replication allowed*, every marketplace in the federation is free to implement this as it wishes (or do not implement it at all).
+Note 1: being the above process entirely on the `Source`-side and assuming that granted access means *replication allowed*, every marketplace in the federation is free to implement this as it wishes (or do not implement it at all).
 However, the DOME central marketplace (i.e. the BAE) should implement it as we are discussing and defining here.

 > PAOLO :: TODO: open issue: how to manage a change in the replication policy (in particular, any restriction of it) after a catalogue has been already replicated?
 Should the source emit an ‘offering changed’ event to force a re-retrieval of the content possibly denying the access?